StrangeBeeCorp/docs/docs/thehive/administration/authentication/ad.md

     **- The DNS domain name**

-    The fully qualified domain name (FQDN) associated with the Windows domain (for example, *corp.example.com*).
-This is used for resolving network resources through the Domain Name System (DNS).
+    The FQDN associated with the Windows domain (for example, *corp.example.com*).
+This is used for resolving network resources through the DNS.

     Example: *domain.local*

     ---

-7. To secure communication between TheHive and the domain controllers using Secure Sockets Layer (SSL) encryption, turn on the **Use SSL** toggle.
+7. To secure communication between TheHive and the domain controllers using SSL/TLS encryption, turn on the **Use SSL** toggle.

     This encrypts authentication requests and responses, protecting sensitive data from interception during transmission.

-    For more information about configuring SSL, refer to the [Configure SSL](ssl.md) topic.
+    For more information about configuring SSL/TLS, refer to [Configure JVM Trust for SSL/TLS Certificates](../../configuration/ssl/configure-ssl-jvm.md).

     ---